eclipse-che/che-docs/src/main/pages/overview/quick-start.md

 {% include links.html %}

 Eclipse Che is a developer workspace server and cloud IDE.
-You install, run, and manage Eclipse Che with with different container orchestration engine such as Docker or OpenShift.
+You install, run, and manage Eclipse Che with with different container orchestration engines such as Docker or OpenShift.

 Eclipse Che is available in two modes:
 - **Single-user**: This is suited for personal desktop environments.
 - **Multi-user**: This is an advanced setup for Che and is for organizations and developer teams.

-See [Single and Multi-User][single-multi-user] to learn more.
-The quick starts are for 'single-user' mode.
+See [Single and Multi-User Che][single-multi-user] to learn more.
+The quick starts are for single-user mode.

 ## Docker

 **Prerequisites**
-- Ensure that the lastest Docker version is installed (Docker 17+)
+- Ensure that the lastest Docker version is installed (Docker 17+).
 - Ensure that you create an IP alias if macOS.
   In a terminal, run the `sudo ifconfig la0 alias $IP` command. `$IP`is found either in **Preferences> Advanced > Docker subnet** or run the `docker run --rm --net host eclipse/che-ip:nightly`.

 **Procedure**

-To run Che in single mode, enter this command:
+To run Che in the single-user mode, enter this command:

 ```bash
 $ docker run -ti -v /var/run/docker.sock:/var/run/docker.sock -v /local/path:/data eclipse/che start